 What does solar cost in Liverpool?

-Merseyside installation costs are broadly in line with the North West average.
-MCS data for 2026 shows:
+Merseyside installation costs are broadly in line with the North West average. industry data for 2026 shows:

 - 4kW system (3-bed semi): £5,500–£8,000 installed